StefanVelkoski/semaphore-chat/README.md

 1. **Authentication**
-   - Utilizes Twitter v2-API for frontend verification, ensuring users have more than 100 followers or a verified Twitter account.
+   - Twitter v2-API for frontend verification, ensuring users have more than 100 followers or a verified Twitter account.
    - Backend authentication service powered by *passport-twitter*.

 2. **Identity**